jpupier/CodeExport/README.md

 The "components" folder contains the interpreted component suitable for installation in any 4D v13 database.

-The "Plugins" folder contains the required plug-in Misc I for the component to function (from: http://sources.4d.com/trac/4d_keisuke/wiki/Plugins/MISC%20I)

 The "matrix" folder contains the component source code.

 The "doc" folder contains documentation about the component.